mhulse/slinky-cli/README.md

 1. Rename the new destination directory something unique (or back it up, or remove it).
 1. Revert the name of the first destination directory.

-Done!

-Now symlinks on both machines are pointing at DropBox and syncing between computers.
+Now symlinks on both machines are pointing to the same files and syncing between computers via DropBox.

 ## Installation